chenard612/tec_energy/README.md

 curl -X POST http://localhost:8000/fetch
 ```

 ## OPTIONAL: To automate the query of the CSV, please uncomment the code contained inside scheduler.py.
-By default, the query is scheduled to run every 6 hours.
+By default, the query is scheduled to run every 6 hours, but has been disabled.